Bond ETFs: Not Actually Broken | ETF Trends

 “But Dave,” I hear you say.
 “This sounds like horsepucky.
 You’re just defending the ETF!”

 Honest, I’m not.
-ETFs like BND provide basket liquidity when the underlying liquidity is gone.
+ETFs, like BND, provides basket liquidity when the underlying liquidity is gone.
 How gone?
-Here’s a random, middle-of-the-basket position that an AP would have had to believe they could dump in order to arbitrage out this position.
+Here’s a random, middle-of-the-basket position that an AP would have had to believe they could dump to arbitrage out this position.
 It’s a simple piece of Bank of America paper, due in 2023 with a 3% coupon.
 Here’s the blotter for yesterday.

 What’s “fair value” here?
 I’m 100% convinced it’s the ETF closing price.
-That’s the price at which investors were actually willing to make trades.
+That’s the price at which investors were willing to make trades.
 Who wins or looses from this discrepancy?
 It’s pretty simple.
-If you were a mutual fund shareholder who decided to get out of your Vanguard Mutual Fund bond position yesterday, well congratulations, you received 5% more than you deserved on your sale.
-If you decided to get in to that fund, well, condolences, you got hosed.
+If you were a mutual fund shareholder who decided to get out of your Vanguard Mutual Fund bond position yesterday, well, congratulations, you received 5% more than you deserved on your sale.
+If you decided to get into that fund, well, condolences, you got hosed.
 You overpaid by 5%.

 And if you were an ETF investor?
 You got exactly what the market believed you deserved, on either side of that trade.
 Exactly as you should.